ED-IP/Milestone-4-project/README.md

 - ~~Sometimes is not posible to click in the options for the dropdown menu "My account" when a logged user is in the home page (I suspect is because a toast is an "invisible" on top of the menu option)~~
 - Sorting by name not working
-- Error 500 in heroku deployed app
+- Stripe Webhooks not working on Heroku
+- Order Total doesn't appear in order history for the user
-- Images are not working once the project is deployed to Heroku, I suspect is a problem with the paths and the configuration for Whitenoise
+- ~~Images are not working once the project is deployed to Heroku, I suspect is a problem with the paths and the configuration for Whitenoise~~

 ## Deployment